-To mark the Armistice in 1918 Hay Festival has curated an International Poetry Project for 2018 with writers from around the World.
-Poets from some of the thirty-nine countries that participated in WW1 – Russia, France, Germany, Canada, Wales, Austria, India – have been invited to write a poem as a response to a WW1 poem, 100 years on.
+To mark the Armistice in 1918 Hay Festival curated an International Poetry Project for 2018 with writers from around the World.
+Poets from some of the thirty-nine countries that participated in WW1 – Russia, France, Germany, Canada, Wales, Austria, India – were invited to write a poem as a response to a WW1 poem, 100 years on.

 In May 2018 at Hay Festival in Wales many of the commissioned poets read their work.
-In November 2018 Hay Festival publishes the collection of poems, entitled The Echoes Last So Long: Commemorating the Armistice.
+Hay Festival will publish the collection of poems, entitled The Echoes Last So Long: Commemorating the Armistice.

-The poets who have contributed to the Armistice Project and whose work is featured in the anthology:
+The poets who have contributed to the Armistice Project and whose work will be featured in the anthology:

 Valérie Rouzeau (France) responds to Guillaume Apollinaire

 Ulrike Almut Sandig (Germany) responds to Wilhelm Lehmann

 Tishani Doshi (India) responds to Kala Khan (letter from a Punjabi Muslim to Iltaf Hussain, Bhatinda, Patiala, Punjab States)

 Maria Stepanova (Russia) responds to Inger Christensen’s alphabet as well as poems by Anne Carson, Marjorie Pickthall, Mayakovsky and Pushkin.